 This dedication did not come out of the blue.

-The post in response to the White House spokesman, Stephen Chung, who suggested the committee be play that the committee place politics over peace.
+The post in response to the White House spokesman, Stephen Chung, who suggested the committee be played that the committee place politics over peace.

-He will speak before the Knesset and visit Israel ahead of the release of these remaining hostages in Gaza, speak before the Knesset, meet with Prime Minister Netanyahu, and reportedly land at Bengorian Airport and speak alongside not only the Prime Minister, but President Isaac Herzog, according to uh reports, following these speeches, he may go meet with the hostage families.
+He will speak before the Knesset and visit Israel ahead of the release of these remaining hostages in Gaza, speak before the Knesset, meet with Prime Minister Netanyahu, and reportedly land at Ben-Gurion airport and speak alongside not only the prime minister, but President Isaac Herzog, according to reports, following these speeches, he may go and meet with the hostage families.

-The president also promised Qatar and Egyptian mediators he's gonna meet and Turk uh Turkey leaders that he would meet as well, that Is will Israel won't return to fighting.
+The president also promised Qatar and Egyptian mediators he's going to meet and Turkey leaders that he would meet as well that Israel won't return to fighting.

-Well, they're not gonna return to fighting, but really that decision is going to be in the hands of Hamas.
+Well, they're not going to return to fighting, but really that decision is going to be in the hands of Hamas if Hamas starts firing rockets.

-There was a poll that came out came out, a new Quinapiach survey that came out.
+There was a poll that came out, a new Quinnipiac survey that came out.

-Uh 43% of New Yorkers favored the Palestinians versus 22% of the side with Israel.
+43% of New Yorkers favor the Palestinians versus 22% of the side with Israel.

-And according to the Quinnipia poll, uh, you know, the Republicans favor Israel over the Palestinians 53 to 11.
+And according to the Quinnipiak poll, you know, the Republicans favor Israel over the Palestinians, 53 to 11.

 It is very, very frustrating.

-And this is why I try to I try to cloak this argument in terms that we can understand.
+And this is why I try to cloak this argument in terms that we can understand.

-Because what happened on October 7th is there's a little over 9 million uh a population of 9 million in Israel.
+Because what happened on October 7th is there's a little over 9 million, a population of 9 million in Israel.

 It is not a big country.